-The update dubbed ‘Fred’ was the suspected cause of massive decreases in traffic on some websites, while others gained traffic and some entire sites dropped out of the index completely.
-But what is Fred and–more importantly–what impact might it have on your local business?
+The update dubbed ‘Fred’ was the suspected cause of massive decreases in traffic on some websites.
+Meanwhile others gained traffic.
+And some entire sites dropped out of the index completely.
+But what is Fred and–more importantly–what impact might it have on your local business listing?

 What is the Google Fred algorithm update?

-If you were one of the affected marketers, you might be justified in thinking of this update as your own nightmare–your own Freddie Kreuger algorithm update.
+If you were one of the affected marketers, you might be justified in thinking of this update as your own nightmare.

 — Gary Illyes ᕕ( ᐛ )ᕗ (@methode) March 9, 2017